threelogy/threelogy.github.io/_video/sequel/2017-01-25-emmanuel-guia-the-sequel-by-threelogy.md

 image-small: 'https://i.vimeocdn.com/video/614554815_750x500.jpg'
 link: 'https://player.vimeo.com/video/200775155'
 ---
 Golden wedding anniversary of Emmanuel & Guia.
 We feel so blessed to have been a part of their forever love.

+Shot and edited by Threelogy senior cinematographers.

 For bookings, send us an email at: inquiry@threelogyvideo.com